 HOW TO PREPARE FOR A COMPETENCY BASED INTERVIEW

-Read the job description thoroughly and discuss with your recruitment consultant or employer contact what the key required competencies are.
+Read the job description thoroughly.
+Discuss it with the recruiter or your recruitment consultant.
+Try to identify what the key required competencies are.

 For each competency:

-- Think of 1 or 2 examples drawn from your previous work experience (as recent as possible) that will demonstrate your competency (ability) in that area.
+- Think of 1 or 2 examples drawn from your previous work experience.
+These should demonstrate your competency (ability) in that area.